iotubeproject/iotube-validator-service/docker/README.md

 docker-compose -f docker-compose-db.yaml restart
 ```
 Please notet that the command does not rebuild or recreate the docker image.

-### Run with hosted Postgres(DB)
+## 2. Run with hosted Postgres(DB)
-If you prefer a hosted Postgres service like GCP, AWS, DigitalOcean, you can create a hosted Postegres and config .env file with all URLs and private key.
-You will use the following commands to start the services.
+If you prefer a hosted Postgres service like GCP, AWS, DigitalOcean, you can edit `.env` file with all URLs (please use DB connection strings) and private key.
+Then you can use the following commands to start the services.

-#### Start services
+#### Start services (monitor, singer, API)
 ```
 docker-compose -f docker-compose.yaml up -d
 ```